UniBreakfast/up2require/README.md

 require('http').createServer(handleRequest).listen(port)
 ```

-Existing `process.env.PORT` here is telling me that it currently runs on heroku and so the autorefresh is pointless, and otherwise it clearly in dev-mode.
+Existing `process.env.PORT` here is telling me that app is currently running on heroku and so the autorefresh is pointless, and otherwise it is clearly in dev-mode.

 ### Second way
 Notice that we don't save the upgraded `require` as it available to us
 as a `.fresh(module)` method on the normal one after upgrading.
 Called in this way it doesn't need or take the second agrument, as `fresh` already means
-it requires reloading when module-file is changed.
+that we want it to reload when module-file is changed.

 ```js
 require('up2require')(require)